 This approach generally means that less material can be covered in class, but I contend that it is more important to teach a few concepts well than to spend more time on topics that students never fully grasp.
 Moreover, I believe that in today’s world, in which information is easily acquired by the click of a mouse or a finger swipe on a phone, we must move away from the idea that students come to class to obtain information.
 Rather, I believe that we should focus on reinforcing the most critical, core concepts while also equipping our students with the ability to locate additional information, to discriminate between good and bad information, and to use the information in a meaningful way.

-My approach to designing courses seeks to achieve two primary objectives.
-First, to teach students to think of science as a process and not simply a list of known facts.
+Despite being an advocate for active learning, I believe there is still a place for lecturing in the college classroom.
+As a student, I thoroughly enjoyed the lectures given by enthusiastic and knowledgeable professors, and I strive to emulate their example.
+I try whenever possible to use personal experiences and stories to illustrate how research happens, emphasizing one of my favorite mantras: that science is not simply a set of facts but rather a process.
 I have found that this approach is often a departure from the way many students were taught in high school science courses.
 However, I believe this mentality is important both for biology majors, who will go on to learn more about how to “do” science in their upper division courses, as well for non-science majors, since they will need to understand and appreciate the dynamic nature of science and the knowledge that results from it in order to make informed decisions as a member of society.